MicrosoftDocs/power-platform/power-platform/developer/howto/vs-create-plugin.md

 You can add a step for an existing registered plug-in that you own.
 To do so, expand the target plug-in assembly node in the **Power Platform Explorer** view to display the registered plug-in.
 Right-click that plug-in's node and select **Add Step**.
 Fill out the **Register New Step** form.

-You do not need to build and deploy the plug-in project for the step registration to be available in the target environment and solution.
+You don't need to build and deploy the plug-in project for the step registration to be available in the target environment and solution.

 ## The PluginBase abstract class